hapax/hapax.github.io/assets/teaching.md

 \text{slope} = \frac{\text{rise}}{\text{run}} = \frac{f(b)-f(a)}{b-a}.
 $$

-We have just proved (at least heuristically) the *mean value theorem*: a function $f(x)$ from $a$ to $b$ has some point $c$ where the derivative equals the "mean" slope between its endpoints,
+We have just heuristically proved the *mean value theorem*: a function $f(x)$ from $a$ to $b$ has some point $c$ where the derivative equals the "mean" slope between its endpoints,